Update (last updated 8/13/21): The article has been updated with additional information.

 Moderators for the now-banned subreddit “r/The_Donald” have helped other subreddits with toxic content find a new home, using a backup forum created to circumvent previous Reddit restrictions.
-Although Reddit banned some of these subreddits this month, r/The_Donald and others have had ample time to prepare.
+Although Reddit had banned some of these subreddits, r/The_Donald and others have had ample time to prepare.

-On June 29, Reddit announced that it was banning about 2,000 subreddits in an attempt to make its policy against hate speech more explicit.
+On June 29, 2020, Reddit announced that it was banning about 2,000 subreddits in an attempt to make its policy against hate speech more explicit.
 One of those banned forums is r/The_Donald, a pro-Trump subreddit known for spreading misinformation and bigoted content.
 The subreddit was quarantined in June 2019 by the platform following a Media Matters report on its users issuing calls to violence against law enforcement.
-In the months following the quarantine, the subreddit’s moderators created a backup forum called TheDonald.win, which they then promoted on r/The_Donald and which the subreddit’s users officially moved to earlier this year after a further crackdown from Reddit.
+In the months following the quarantine, the subreddit’s moderators created a backup forum that was then called TheDonald.win, which they then promoted on r/The_Donald and which the subreddit’s users officially moved to earlier in 2020 after a further crackdown from Reddit.

-TheDonald.win is now extending its efforts beyond just providing space for users of r/The_Donald.
-Since June, and particularly since Reddit’s announcement, the moderators have helped launch new forums for multiple subreddits under the existing “.win” infrastructure.
+TheDonald is now extending its efforts beyond just providing space for users of r/The_Donald.
+Since June 2020, the moderators have helped launch forums for multiple subreddits under the existing “.win” infrastructure.
 Thus far, the forums that have clear ties to the subreddits include:

 - A forum for “r/MetaCanada,” whose users, as Vice noted in 2017, “spend their time cheering the deaths of those who had the gall to be feminist (or simply not Islamophobic).”

-- A forum for “r/ConsumeProduct,” which was also banned on June 29 for hate speech.
-A moderator for the new forum when announcing its launch gave a “big special thanks to the The_Donald team for allowing us to be here.”
-A moderator for TheDonald.win wrote after r/ConsumeProduct’s ban, “We had started working with the /r/ConsumeProduct moderators to provide a new home for them at Win prior to their ban earlier today.”
+- A forum for “r/ConsumeProduct,” which was also banned on June 29, 2020, for hate speech.
+A moderator for the forum when announcing its launch gave a “big special thanks to the The_Donald team for allowing us to be here.”
+A moderator for TheDonald wrote after r/ConsumeProduct’s ban, “We had started working with the /r/ConsumeProduct moderators to provide a new home for them at Win prior to their ban earlier today.”

 - A forum for “r/KotakuInAction,” a subreddit dedicated to Gamergate, a far-right online harassment campaign against women in gaming.